Alcohol Misuse and DependenceSkip to the navigation

-This topic is about alcohol abuse and dependence in adults.
-For information about alcohol problems in teens or children, see the topic Teen Alcohol and Drug Abuse.
+This topic is about alcohol misuse and dependence in adults.
+For information about alcohol problems in teens or children, see the topic Teen Alcohol and Drug Use.

-Alcohol abuse means having unhealthy or dangerous drinking habits, such as drinking every day or drinking too much at a time.
-Alcohol abuse can harm your relationships, cause you to miss work, and lead to legal problems such as driving while drunk (intoxicated).
-When you abuse alcohol, you continue to drink even though you know your drinking is causing problems.
+Alcohol misuse means having unhealthy or dangerous drinking habits, such as drinking every day or drinking too much at a time.
+Alcohol misuse can harm your relationships, cause you to miss work, and lead to legal problems such as driving while drunk (intoxicated).
+When you misuse alcohol, you continue to drink even though you know your drinking is causing problems.

 You might be dependent on alcohol if you have three or more of the following problems in a year: